Your Bag

 Eliminates Stretch Marks

 The stretch marks caused during pregnancy can be diminished by applying castor oil.
 Mix it with coconut or almond oil and massage several times in a day for quick results.
-Castor oil along with other carrier oils penetrates deep into the skin and regenerates skin cells.
+Castor oil along with other carrier oils penetrates deep into the skin & removes stretch marks.

 Acne Treating Carrier Oil